 The willful destruction or defacement of property belonging to the university or another individual is prohibited.
 This includes, but is not limited to, writing on or tearing down bulletin boards, spray painting or unauthorized chalking of buildings or sidewalks, and intentionally breaking or damaging property.

-4.16 Sales
+3.32 Trespassing

+Entering and/or remaining in or on property to which a person does not have a legitimate right or purpose to enter or remain.
+Such property may include but is not limited to vehicles, apartments, houses, fenced yards, and/or other buildings or portions of buildings, such as roofs.
+Properties need not be specifically posted with No Trespass signs.

+3.33 Unauthorized Sales or Solicitations

 Unauthorized sales or solicitations in residence halls, university apartments, or in any other campus buildingsare prohibited at any time.
 For questions regarding sales in the Memorial Union, see the Memorial Union director, Room 246.
 For questions regarding sales in residence life facilities, see the senior associate director of Residence Life, West Bison Court.
 For questions concerning sales in any other areas, begin the inquiry at the Dean of Student Life Office, Memorial Union, room 250.